aryan-agrawal-1/digit-detector/README.md

 And then added a frontend so I could see how well the image detection worked on my writing.

+Datasets are not included (too large for git) - you can find them from the YT video above (they can be found on kaggle)

 ## Features
 - Neural network implemented with just NumPy
 - Web interface with camera/upload support